Survivor Series (2013): Main event

 In the main event, Randy Orton defended the WWE Championship against Big Show.
 During the match, Orton attempted an RKO but Big Show countered and performed a Chokeslam on Orton for a nearfall.
 After the referee was knocked down, Big Show performed a KO Punch on Orton.
 The Authority distracted Big Show, allowing Orton to perform an RKO on Big Show.
 Orton pinned Big Show after a Punt Kick to retain the title.
 After the match, John Cena confronted Orton.
-Cena raised the World Heavyweight Championship whilst Orton raised the WWE Championship as the event ended.
+Cena raised the World Heavyweight Championship while Orton raised the WWE Championship as the event ended.

 Aftermath

-The following night on Raw, WWE Champion Randy Orton came out to talk to The Authority (Triple H and Stephanie McMahon) about causing a distraction in his title defense against Big Show when he was interrupted by World Heavyweight Champion John Cena, who proposed a match against Orton to unify both world titles to determine the undisputed WWE world champion.
-Triple H agreed and made it a Tables, Ladders and Chairs match at TLC.
-Orton won the match and became the first WWE World Heavyweight Champion, which kept the lineage of the WWE Championship while the World Heavyweight Championship was retired.
+The following night on Raw, WWE Champion Randy Orton came out to talk to The Authority (Triple H and Stephanie McMahon) about causing a distraction in his title defense against Big Show when he was interrupted by World Heavyweight Champion John Cena, who proposed a match against Orton to unify both world titles to determine WWE's undisputed world champion.
+Triple H agreed and made it a Tables, Ladders, and Chairs match at the TLC: Tables, Ladders & Chairs event on December 15.
+Orton won the match to unify the titles as the WWE World Heavyweight Championship, which continued the lineage of the WWE Championship while the World Heavyweight Championship was retired with Orton recognized as its final holder.
+As a result, this was the final Survivor Series to feature the previous version of the World Heavyweight Championship.

 Also later that night, The Shield (United States Champion Dean Ambrose, Seth Rollins, and Roman Reigns) faced three members of the opposing survivor series team members in Rey Mysterio and the WWE Tag Team Champions The Rhodes Brothers and were victorious after Ambrose pinned Cody Rhodes.
 Later that night, The Shield attacked CM Punk after Punk and Daniel Bryan won a match by disqualification against all three members of The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan), who would drag Bryan off before Punk was attacked by The Shield.
 As a result, two 3-on-1 handicap matches were set at TLC.
 Punk defeated The Shield while Bryan lost to The Wyatt Family.

 On the December 2 episode of Raw, Natalya pinned AJ Lee, to secure a victory for her team in a six-Diva tag team match.
 After this string of non-title wins, Natalya was officially announced to challenge Lee for the Divas Championship at the TLC event.

 Another rematch was the 7-on-7 Divas Survivor Series Elimination Tag Team match would happen.

-The 2013 Survivor Series was the last Survivor Series to include the World Heavyweight Championship, as at the following month's TLC: Tables, Ladders & Chairs event, the title was unified with the WWE Championship, which was renamed to the WWE World Heavyweight Championship.
+This was the last Survivor Series to air exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.